wp-plugins/wordbooker/readme.txt

 - Do *not* use the Review Wall for support or feature requests.
 People are unable to respond to Review Wall posts; you are less likely to get a response.

-Alternatively, leave a comment on [my blog](http://blogs.canalplan.org.uk/steve).
+Alternatively, Go to the Wordbooker Page on [GoogleCode](http://code.google.com/p/wordbooker/).

 == KNOWN CONFLICTS ==

 If you have [Facebook Connect](http://wordpress.org/extend/plugins/wp-facebookconnect/) Version 1.2.1 installed then some features of Wordbooker will not work as expected.
-This is due to the Facebook Platform files shipped in Facebook Connect being out of date (as of 28-Feb-2010).
+This is due to the Facebook Platform files shipped in Facebook Connect being out of date (as of 12-September-2010).
 To resolve this issue copy ALL the files in the /wordbooker/facebook-platform/php folder into the /wp-facebookconnect/facebook-client folder.

 == Screenshots ==